anynines/a9s-cli-v2/Readme.md

     a9s create cluster a8s --yes

-## Printing the cluster Working Directory
+## Printing the Cluster Working Directory

     a9s cluster pwd